nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 | `YES_NO_CANCEL` | `DefaultButton.YES`, `DefaultButton.NO` and `DefaultButton.CANCEL` | `addYesNoCancelButtons` | |
 | `SAVE_NO_CANCEL` | `DefaultButton.SAVE`, `DefaultButton.NO`, `DefaultButton.CANCEL` | `addSaveNoCancelButtons` | The label of the no button is overridden to be "Do&n't save". |

+If none of the standard `ReturnCode` values are suitable for your button, you may also use `ReturnCode.CUSTOM_1` through `ReturnCode.CUSTOM_5`, which will not conflict with any built-in identifiers.

 #### Convenience methods

 The `MessageDialog` class also provides a number of convenience methods for showing common types of modal dialogs.